tobous/db-jdo/README.txt

 http://maven.apache.org/start/download.html

 - JNDI implementation (fscontext.jar and providerutil.jar)
-The JNDI test cases in ri11, fostore20 and tck20 need a JNDI implementation.
+The JNDI test cases in tck20 need a JNDI implementation.
 To configure this please check the property jndi in project.properties of ri11, fostore20 and tck20.
 It lists all jars of your JNDI implementation in a path-like syntax.
 Furthermore, the three subprojects have a properties file